What is a chief digital officer?

-A chief digital officer (CDO) is charged with helping an enterprise use digital information and advanced technologies, such as the cloud, AI, machine learning, automation, IoT, mobile and social media, to create business value.
+A chief digital officer (CDO) is charged with helping an enterprise use digital information and advanced technologies, such as the cloud, artificial intelligence (AI), machine learning, automation, IoT, mobile and social media, to create business value.

-For traditional businesses, thriving in the digital arena often requires converting from an analog to data-centric business model.
-This shift, widely referred to as digital transformation, can entail major changes to an enterprise's technology architecture, business processes, products, roles, job descriptions and corporate culture and thus can span several years.
-Strategic leadership and managing change are, therefore, important elements of the CDO role.
+For traditional businesses, thriving in the digital arena often requires converting from an analog to a data-centric business model.
+This shift, widely referred to as digital transformation, can entail major changes to an enterprise's technology architecture, business processes, products, roles, job descriptions and corporate culture that can span several years.
+Strategic leadership and change management capabilities are, therefore, important elements of the CDO role.

 The chief digital officer is a relatively new leadership role.
 The title first appeared on corporate organizational charts around 2010.
 By then, smartphones and tablets were enabling anytime, anywhere computing.
 E-commerce giant Amazon and other digitally native retailers were setting new customer expectations for online shopping and creating a market for digital goods, such as video on demand.
 Companies recognized they needed digital strategies to connect to tech-savvy consumers, enable employees and defend against digital disruption.

-In 2012, consultancy Gartner proclaimed the chief digital officer position would "prove to be the most exciting strategic role in the decade ahead," predicting that, by 2015, about 25% of all companies would have someone in this leadership role.
-While the early growth of the CDO title shows signs of fading, the responsibilities associated with the position are increasing and evolving as advanced technologies like AI and robotics continue to redefine how companies serve customers and reap business value.
+In 2012, consultancy Gartner proclaimed the chief digital officer position would "prove to be the most exciting strategic role in the decade ahead."
+Gartner predicted that by 2015, about 25% of all companies would have someone in this leadership role.

 This article is part of